MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 - Maximum length of branch name is 244 characters.
 - Maximum length of full path for file names is 250 characters.
 Longer names will fail
 - If a branch contains only sub-directories without artifact directories, the connection will fail.
-- Name duplication is not allowed – even if Power BI enables it, the update will fail
+- Duplicating names is not allowed – even if Power BI allows it, the update will fail.
 - B2B isn’t supported
 - Item folder name is created once, but doesn’t the display name of an item in the workspace.
 To rename, change the relevant ‘Display name’ in the ‘Item.metadata.json’ file.